Paganism at One with Science

 12. Souls that have reached Ndhérom (as demons) or Peridhόighos (as angels) will remain for uncounted eons, until the final battle over creation, when they will evolve to become one forever with Óljamma, with complete and transcendent consciousness.

-13. All consciousness, including our own, is fundamentally one, is ultimately transcendent, omniscient, omnipotent, omnipresent, and immortal.
+13. Our experience of consciousness as separate and personal, persistently egoic yet vulnerable, is an illusion, a product of evolution, and sustained moment by moment by our brains for the purposes of individual survival.
+All consciousness, including our own, is fundamentally one, is ultimately transcendent, omniscient, omnipotent, omnipresent, and immortal.

 Help Spread the Word